jasonkuhrt/molt/packages/@molt/command/README.md

   )
   ```

-  Then help is rendered something like like so:
+  Then help is rendered something like so:

   ```
   PARAMETERS

     Name    Type/Description                              Default

-    xee     ┌─union                                       false
+    xee     ┌─union                                       REQUIRED
             │ Blah blah blah overview.
             │
             ◒ string